 Too many entrepreneurs still believe the urban legend that you can sketch your idea on a napkin, and investors will throw money at you.
 Every investor I know is frustrated with the poor quality of the business plans they get.
-This is sad, since “how to write a business plan” is a frequent topic found in every business journal and a common title in the business section of every bookstore.
+This is sad since “how to write a business plan” is a frequent topic in many business journals and is a common title in the business section of every bookstore.

-Make sure your plan answers every relevant question that you could possibly imagine from your business partners, spouse, and potential investors.
+Make sure your plan answers every relevant question that you could imagine from your business partners, spouse, and potential investors.
 That means skipping the jargon and including explanations and examples.
-A plan that generates more questions than it answers is not a good plan.
+A plan that generates more questions than it answers needs more work.

 Finally, polish the result into a professional document.
 Remember that you only get one chance to make a great first impression.
-Make sure it has a cover page, table of contents, headings, page numbers, and is organized logically.
+Ensure it has a cover page, table of contents, headings, page numbers, and logical organization.

-Notice that I didn’t say anywhere that a good business plan has to be at least 20 pages, or have ten sections, or must start with an executive summary.
-These are good things, but I’ve seen great business plans that are only ten pages or have totally non-standard formats.
+Notice that I didn’t say anywhere that a good business plan has to be at least 20 pages, have ten sections, or include an executive summary.
+These are good things, but I’ve seen great business plans that are only ten pages or have non-standard formats.